gpx1000/Vulkan-Tutorial/en/01_Overview.md

 families for graphics, compute and memory transfer operations.
 The availability of queue families could also be used as a distinguishing factor in physical device selection.
-It is possible for a device with Vulkan support to not offer any graphics functionality, however all graphics cards with Vulkan support today will generally support all queue operations that we're interested in.
+It is possible for a device with Vulkan support to not offer any graphics functionality; however, all graphics cards with Vulkan support today will generally support all queue operations that we're interested in.

 ### Step 3 - Window surface and swap chain

-Unless you're only interested in offscreen rendering, you will need to create a window to present rendered images to.
+Unless you're only interested in offscreen rendering, you will need to create a window to present rendered images.
 Windows can be created with the native platform APIs or libraries like [GLFW](http://www.glfw.org/) and [SDL](https://www.libsdl.org/).
 We will be using GLFW in this tutorial, but more about that in the next chapter.

-We need two more components to actually render to a window: a window surface (VkSurfaceKHR) and a swap chain (VkSwapchainKHR).
+We need two more parts to actually render to a window: a window surface (VkSurfaceKHR) and a swap chain (VkSwapchainKHR).
 Note the `KHR` postfix, which means that these objects are part of a Vulkan extension.
-The Vulkan API itself is completely platform agnostic, which is why we need to use the standardized WSI (Window System Interface) extension to interact with the window manager.
+The Vulkan API itself is completely platform-agnostic, which is why we need to use the standardized WSI (Window System Interface) extension to interact with the window manager.
 The surface is a cross-platform abstraction over windows to render to and is generally instantiated by providing a reference to the native window handle, for example `HWND` on Windows.
-Luckily, the GLFW library has a built-in function to deal with the platform specific details of this.
+Luckily, the GLFW library has a built-in function to deal with the platform-specific details of this.

 The swap chain is a collection of render targets.
-Its basic purpose is to ensure that the image that we're currently rendering to is different from the one that is currently on the screen.
+Its basic purpose is to ensure that the image that we're currently rendering is different from the one that is currently on the screen.
 This is important to make sure that only complete images are shown.
-Every time we want to draw a frame we have to ask the swap chain to provide us with an image to render to.
+Every time we want to draw a frame, we have to ask the swap chain to provide us with an image to render to.
 When we've finished drawing a frame, the image is returned to the swap chain for it to be presented to the screen at some point.
 The number of render targets and conditions for presenting finished images to the screen depends on the present mode.
 Common present modes are double buffering (vsync) and triple buffering.
 We'll look into these in the swap chain creation chapter.

 Some platforms allow you to render directly to a display without interacting with any window manager through the `VK_KHR_display` and `VK_KHR_display_swapchain` extensions.
 These allow you to create a surface that represents the entire screen and could be used to implement your own window manager, for example.